Text of the Poem | The Solitary Reaper by Wordsworth

 About the poet William Wordsworth

-The poem opens with a beautiful scene with full of imagery.
-First stanza of the poem reveals true depiction of a pastoral/rustic setting.
-Being a romantic poet of the nature, Wordsworth depicts a beautiful picture of the nature where a Highland girl is singing and reaping in the field that shocks the poet and made him to stop for a while to ponder on hidden beauty and music of the nature.
-The girl is reaping the crop and singing a melancholic song.
-The poet’s heart throbs with a feeling of joy by this beautiful scene and music of the song sung by Highland girl.
-He does not like to disturb the girl and does not let her know that someone is passing by her or observing her so that’s why he says to the passers-by either to stop there for a while or to pass gently from there without making noise.
+The poem opens with beautiful scene with full of imagery.
+First stanza of the poem reveals true dipiction of a [astoral/rustic setting.
+Being a omantic poet of nature, Wordsworth depicts a beautiful picture of nature where a Highland girl is singing in and reaping in the field that shocks the poet and made him to stop for a while to ponder on hidden beauty of the nature.
+The girl is reaping the crop and singing a malencholy song.
+The poet’s heart throbs with a feelings of joy by this beautiful scene and music of the song sung by Highland girl.
+He do not like to disturb the girl and do not let her know that someone is passing by her or observing her so that’s why he says to the passers-by either to stop there for a while or to pass gently from there without making noise.

-The word solitary clearly explains that girl is alone in the field and there is no one to disturb her.
-The Highland girl is cutting and binding the crop keeping herself busy in singing a song.
-This beautiful song is like a melancholic but the poet cannot understand it clearly.
+The word solitary clearly explains that gil is alone in the field and there is no one to disturb her.
+The highland girl is cutting and binding the crop keeping herself busy in singing a song.
+This beautiful song is like a malencholy but the poet ius unable to understand it clearly.
 Though poet like it very much and wants everybody to listen to it.
 The sweet music of the song is echoing in the whole valley.

-The song of the solitary reaper was really very sweet and charming.
-In second stanza, poet compares the singing of the girl with nightingales and cuckoo-birds.
-In poet’s opinion, the nightingale is famous for its singing specially when tired travellers are taking rest in the Arabian desert at an Oasis, and enjoy the music of nightingale.
-Here poet wants to clear that the music of girl’s singing is much soothing than the nightingales.
-The song of the girl is comforting than a nightingale.
+The song of the Solitary reaper was really very sweet and charming.
+In second stanza, poet compares the singing of the girl with nightingale and cuckoo.
+In poet’s openion, the nightingale is famous for its singing specially when tired travellers are taking rest in the Arabian desert at an Oasis, and enjoy the music of nightingale.
+Here poet wants to vclear that the music of girl’s singing is much soothing than the nightingale.
+The song of the gilr is giving much comfort than that of nightingale.
 Poet clearly states that no nightingale could have sung so nicely as the Highland reaper sang.

-After clarifying that the song of the girl is sweet than nightingale, poets also makes another comparison that the songs of cockoo-birds are also less sweet than the song of solitary reaper.
-The poet says that singing of the girl is more thrilling than the cuckoo-birds which breaks the silence of the seas among the faraway Hebrides by its sweet songs.
-The cuckoos sing welcome songs to welcome the sailors in the Hebrides islands in the northeast.
+After makin it clear that the song of the girl is sweet than that of nightingale, poets also make s another comparison that the song ofcockoo is also not sweet than the song oif solitary reaper.
+The poet says that singing of the girl is more thrilling than the Cuckoo-bird which breaks the silence of the seas among the faraway Hebrides by its sweet songs.
+The cuckoos sing welcome songs to welcome the sailorts in the Hebrides islands in the north-east.
 Their songs are also very sweet like the music of the nightingale.
 But, according to the experience of the poet, the song of the solitary reaper seemed sweeter than the songs of the cuckoo-birds.

-The poet also guesses that this song may be about some familiar matter related to the life of the Highland girl.
-The poet also speculates that the song may also be about some loss, pain, or natural sorrow which has happened to the girl.
+The poet also guess that this song may be about some familiar matter related to the life of the Highland girl.
+The poet also speculate that the song may also be about some loss, pain, or natural sorrow which has happened to the girl.

 Literary/ Poetic Devices Used in the Poem

-The poem, the Solitary Reaper, consists on four stanzas.
-Each stanza comprises eight lines and all lines are equally distributed among the four stanzas.
-The rhyme scheme of each stanza follows as ABABCCDD.
-The perfection of the poem lies in use of end rhymes, such as “profound/sound”, “still/hill”, “lay/day” and “grain/strain”.
+The poem’s 32 lines are equally distributed among the four stanzas.
+Each stanza follows the rhyme scheme: ABABCCDD.
+Use of end rhymes, such as “profound/sound”, “still/hill”, “lay/day” and “grain/strain” makes the poem melodious.

-The poem is full of imagery like all other poems of the William Wordsworth.
-The imagery used in the poem enables the readers to perceive things involving their five senses e.g., “reaping and singing by herself”, “I saw her singing at her work” and “More welcome notes to weary bands” gives a pictorial description of the young solitary reaper at work.
-William Wordsworth makes the readers visualize what he has seen and how he felt.
+The imagery used in a literary work enables the readers to perceive things involving their five senses.
+For example, “Reaping and singing by herself”, “I saw her singing at her work” and “More welcome notes to weary bands” gives a pictorial description of the young woman at work.
+He makes the readers visualize what he has seen and how he felt.

-The rhetorical question helps the readers to ponder on some fact to deduct a conclusion or to clear a point clear.
-Aa in the poem, Wordsworth asked some rhetorical questions: “Will no one tell me what she sings?”, “That has been, and may be again?” and “Familiar matter of to-day?”.
-By these questions, poet expresses his curiosity over the theme and meaning of the song, the girl sang and involves his readers too in his curiosity.
+The rhetorical question helps to make the point clear.
+For example, Wordsworth used “Will no one tell me what she sings?”, “That has been, and may be again?” and “Familiar matter of to-day?” it to express his curiosity over the theme and meaning of the song, the girl sang.